Use of Human Subjects in Research

 The task of the IRB is to work with individuals conducting research to assure that all research involving human subjects meets the criteria defined in 45cfr46.

 Research involving human subjects whether non-funded or funded from any source will be reviewed and must meet the criteria.
 If you have questions about whether a project needs IRB review contact the Chair, or refer to HHS policy 45cfr46 Part 46 FR 8392 for exemptions.

 Research supervised by EOU faculty and conducted by students as part of class projects, course requirements, and/or demonstrations may be exempt from a full IRB review process and undergo an expedited review by the Chair as per HHS 46.110.
 In these cases a full IRB review may be requested by either the Chair or by the supervising faculty.

 PROCEDURE FOR APPLICATION

 Be aware that whether or not your research is federally funded, and whether or not you think it may be exempt from review, you need IRB approval to proceed if your research involves data that will be collected from human subjects.
-Application forms for the use of human subjects in research are available from the RAG website or from the IRB Chair.
+Application forms for the use of human subjects in research are available from the FDFC website or from the IRB Chair.